February 5, 2018

 Stress Relief at Infusion Express

-If IV infusions are a part of your health plan, then consider scheduling your next appointment at Infusion Express.
-Infusion Express makes it possible for you to get your treatment and engage in self-care with a spa-like environment and the comforts of home at any of our offices.
-You can receive your IV treatment while catching up on your favorite TV shows on our HDTVs, digging into the latest hit novel on our eReaders, or by simply hanging out with friends or family in your own private room.
+If IV infusions are a part of your chronic illness treatment plan, then consider scheduling your next appointment at Infusion Express.
+Infusion Express makes it possible for you to get your treatment on your own schedule with the comforts of home at any of our offices.
+So, you can receive your IV treatment while catching up on your favorite TV shows on our HDTVs, digging into the latest hit novel on our eReaders, or by simply hanging out with friends or family in your own private room.
 You can bring your laptop and work if you’re on a tight deadline at work, or you can even bring your spouse and call it a date!
-It’s the right care at the right place to get both your physical and emotional health back on track.
+It’s the right care at the right place to get your health on track.

-We’re invested in helping you live your best life, so we offer appointments during days, evenings and on Saturdays at any of our convenient locations.
-If you’re ready to experience the difference Infusion Express can make in your life, give us a call at any of our locations.
+Because we’re invested in helping you live your best life, we offer appointments during days, evenings and on Saturdays at any of our convenient locations.
+If you’re ready to experience the difference Infusion Express can make in your life, click here to learn how to move your infusion to Infusion Express.